Bachelor of Science in Family and Consumer Sciences (B.S.F.C.S.) Major in Interior Design

 - This major is required to take specialized courses in Interior Design including history of furnishings and architecture, residential and commercial interior design, research and programming, professional practices, and portfolio design.
 Visual communication courses, such as drawing and rendering are taken in the School of Art and Design.

-- A portfolio review for all Interior Design majors is conducted by the Interior Design faculty immediately upon completion of all ID 2323 coursework.
+- A proficiency review for all Interior Design majors is conducted by the Interior Design faculty immediately upon completion of all ID 2322 coursework.
 The purpose of the review process is to ensure that the most qualified students, evidenced by adequate skill and knowledge level, will advance in the program.
-Students must pass portfolio review to proceed to new Interior Design coursework, including the studio sequence beginning with ID 2324.
+Students must pass proficiency review to proceed to new Interior Design coursework, including the studio sequence beginning with ID 2323.

-- It is strongly suggested that students consider transferring into the program prior to meeting all general education core curriculum requirements or course options may be limited.
-The completion of ID major course requirements alone requires a minimum of seven semesters due to strict sequencing, regardless of other credit hours accumulated.
+- It is strongly suggested that students consider transferring into the program prior to meeting all general education core curriculum requirements because course options may be limited.
+The completion of the Interior Design major course requirements requires a minimum of eight semesters due to strict sequencing, regardless of other credit hours accumulated.

 - Students participate in an internship in a related area.
 Students are required to have completed ENG 1310, ENG 1320, COMM 1310, MATH 1315 or MATH 1319 in addition to the Interior Design course requirements prior to the internship.